gmarin13/MIAMI/doc/README.txt

                      concurrency results without a machine model.
                      There is a Sandy Bridge machine model provided in
                      <MIAMI_ROOT>/share/machines/.
 Note that machine models
-                     are text file.
+                     are text files.
 You can copy an existing model and modify it, or create a new one.
 -imix  : produces an instruction mix report at loop level, in CSV format.
          Classifies instructions into a restricted set of instruction categories.
 -iwmix : another option for getting instruction mixes.
 Classifies
-         instructions into a fix set of instruction categories depending on the instruction type and the bit width of the instruction result.
+         instructions into a fixed set of instruction categories depending on the instruction type and the bit width of the instruction result.
-         This option provides a finer grain classification, but both options generate a fix number of categories in CSV format, for easier post-processing with a script.
+         This option provides a finer grain classification, but both options generate a fixed number of categories in CSV format, for easier post-processing with a script.
--f <floating_point_num> : specifies a minimum threshold that a program scope
+-f <floating_point_num> : The threashold must be between 0 and 1.
+Specifies
-         must satify to be included into the output performance databases.
+         a minimum threshold that a program scope must satify to be included into the output performance databases.
          A scope must account for at least this fraction of any one of a set of primary metrics.
-The default threshold is 0, so all scopes are included.
-This option is useful when analyzing large applications where performance databases can grow into gigabytes if no minimum threshold is specified.
+The default threshold is 0, which means that all scopes are included.
+This option is useful when analyzing large applications where database sizes can grow to gigabytes.

 If a machine model is specified, miami will try to produce an instruction schedule for the target machine.
 It computes an instruction execution time